 These modified prototypes led to specific prototypes for the navalized aircraft, designated "T10K".
 The T10Ks had canards, an arresting hook, and carrier landing systems, as well as a retractable inflight refueling probe to allow the aircraft to take off with a reduced fuel load and top off in flight.
 However, they did not have the ruggedized landing gear required for carrier landings and lacked folding wings.
 Pugachev flew the first T10K in August 1987, though that particular aircraft was lost in a mishap in 1988.

 The production navalized "Su-27K" featured the required heavier landing gear, with a long two-wheel nose gear assembly, and folding wings, with drooping outer ailerons and inner double slotted flaps for low-speed carrier approaches.
+It had software updates relative to the Su-27, and featured a carrier landing system.
 The Su-27K began carrier trials on board the carrier TBILSI in November 1989, again with Pugachev at the controls, leading to introduction to formal carrier operations in September 1991.